Fly-Ronnie/Fly-Ronnie/README.md

 During the pandemic, my wife and I had our daughter.
 That, combined with a family illness, brought us back home to OKC.
 The timing felt right for a career transition.
 I was grateful for the opportunities facility management afforded, but I felt I needed to get back to something more creative and challenging.
 I had been admiring UX/UI from afar for years.
 So, once we settled in OKC, I took the leap.
 <br>
 <br>
 I'm nearing the end of the Google/Coursera UX Design Certification program.
 I've also been taking classes online through OSU.
-I'm excited to be starting a new chapter and making connections here in my home state.
+I'm excited to be starting a new chapter and making connections in my home state.
 So, if anyone here is also interested in UX/UI, let's connect!
 I'd love to grab a coffee and chat!

 <!--
 **Fly-Ronnie/Fly-Ronnie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.